BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * New query and data retrieval for both user and system tables.

 ### AutoIncrement Identity Fields
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
 The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant writing a class library, the Cell class, which could imitate PHP style arrays/variables.
-This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.
-The parser itself is reasonably fast, but SQL SELECT commands on a large number of rows, in this case for triggers and generators, may take some time, so building of the Trigger/Generator linkage tables for a connection is initiated asynchronously as soon as the connection is established.
+This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.</br>
+The parser itself is reasonably fast (+- 0.1 milliseconds per trigger), but SQL SELECT commands on a large number of rows, in this case for triggers and generators, may take some time, so building of the Trigger/Generator linkage tables for a connection is initiated asynchronously as soon as the connection is established.

 ## Known issues
 * The 'Open Script' command on Server Explorer nodes with an expression or dsl/sql source code is still in development and not functional yet.
 Selecting the command from the SE context menu results in the IDE shutting down, so it has been temporarily disabled.
-* If on startup of the Visual Studio IDE, and only on startup, an attempt is made to access a data object before the BlackbirdSql DDEX provider has been given the IDE shell context, Visual Studio will flag the provider as unavailable for the duration of the session.
-As it stands Visual Studio will have to be restarted to clear the flag.</br>
+* If on startup of the Visual Studio IDE, and only on startup, an attempt is made to access an EDMX model before the associated DDEX provider has been given the IDE shell context, Visual Studio will flag the provider as unavailable for the duration of the session.
+This is true for both the SqlServer and BlackbirdSql providers, and is likely the case for any other DDEX provider that loads asynchronously.</br>
-This is true for both the SE and any other data objects in a solution.
-In particular this issue can consistently be replicated in Server Explorer if a connection node for Firebird is open and the SE is pinned on startup of the IDE within a solution context, or any other window requiring the provider.</br>
+* As it stands Visual Studio will have to be restarted to clear the flag.</br>
 Unless we're missing a trick here this seems to be unavoidable.
 Loading is asynchronous, so the provider needs time to register and load.</br>
 We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)
 * If you have a huge number of triggers then rendering of the triggers in the SE, or any other collection for that matter, may take some time.
 This has nothing to do with the parser but is simply down to network and database server performance.
 To minimize the effect of this, Trigger/Generator linkage is built asynchronously as soon as a connection is established.
-* If you use a Server Explorer Database Connection as the connection for an EDMX model and choose to exclude sensitive data there may be instances where the password will also be stripped from the SE connection and you will be prompted for a password through the BlackbirdSql IVsDataConnectionPromptDialog implementation the next time you access it in the SE.</br>
-I have been unable to replicate this bug for some time now so it may have been resolved since updating the IVsDataConnectionPromptDialog logic.
 * There seems to be an issue with drag and drop on procedures and functions which I haven't looked at.
 It's likely something trivial but not sure if this functionality is available to SqlServer so may be another rabbit hole.</br>
 The same applies to drag and drop from the SE directly into the edmx, not available on SqlServer but I don't see why it cannot be done.
 * The enhanced localized new query command is working but has not yet been placed in the views or functions/procedures nodes of the SE, which still use the built-in new query command.</br>